JeffDeCola/my-cheat-sheets/development/development-environments/visual-studio-code-cheat-sheet/README.md

 Path=...\Go\bin;...%GOPATH%\bin
 ```

-Open a windows command prompt and type the following,
+To check everything, open a windows command prompt and
+type the following,

 * `set` Check the go paths above.
 * `go version`